Kickstarter vs Gamefound: which one is right for you?

 Kickstarter has been around for much longer than Gamefound and therefore has a much larger user base.
 However, Gamefound certainly knew what they were doing when they created their pledge manager for free, which enticed many creators to use their service.
 This allowed Gamefound to build up a decent-sized audience, and one that is specific to board games alone, compared to Kickstarter, which is a platform that creators can utilize for any creative endeavour.

-Comparing Kickstarter vs Gamefound, Kickstarter definitely has a larger overall audience and users are very comfortable and familiar with their platform, so they have the advantage here.
+Gamefound is focused on tabletop games alone, whereas Kickstarter has all sorts of creators and products available.
+However, comparing Kickstarter vs Gamefound, Kickstarter definitely has a larger overall audience, and users are very comfortable and familiar with their platform, so they have the advantage here.

 Features

-Kickstarter has been around for a while but has been criticized for not listening to and implementing feedback from its users very quickly.
+Kickstarter has been around for a while, but has been criticized in the past for not listening to and implementing feedback from its users very quickly.
 Things like nested comments and preview pages took quite a while before they were put into place.
-Yet, their preview page is limited to just one image and a “notify me” button.
-Surprisingly, Kickstarter hasn’t implemented its own pledge manager type system, allowing others to proliferate.
-It seems like they’re leaving a lot of money on the table here.
+It took even longer for Kickstarter to add full preview pages and implement its own pledge manager system, but they are now fully in place.

 Final thoughts – Kickstarter vs Gamefound